MadLadsTechnology/QS99/README.md

   - Used for formatting in development
 - Yup
   - Used for form validation
+- Jest
+  - Used for testing the frontend
 - Vuex
   - Used for state management
 - Router